 Moorea is known as the magical island.
 I arrived at the Hilton Moorea Resort which is one of the very few 5- star resorts on the island.
 I immediately fell in love with this resort.
 The over water bungalows are stunning!
 One can see both the sunrise and sunset from this resort.
 I saw couples dining under the stars and, speaking of dining, the food here is world class.

 I love photography, and knew this is an opportunity to take some incredible pictures of sunrise in Moorea.
 So the next morning, I woke up early around 5:30am, sat outside on my deck with my Canon camera ready to the take pictures of the Moorea sunrise.
 As the sun rose I heard the birds chirping, and the island slowly came to life.
 It was an incredible experience.
 In Moorea, you don’t have to leave your bungalow for breakfast, you can have your breakfast delivered by canoe every morning.

 One of the activities I recommend in Moorea is to go on an Eco-tour expedition with Dr Michael Poole to look for spinner dolphins.
 This adventure is excellent for those interested in marine life.
 Dr. Poole is a renowned scientist in Tahiti and very knowledgeable about marine life on the island.
 In Moorea there is diverse selection of activities to keep you busy, from interior island tours on an ATV or water based activities.

-If you are planning to get married in Tahiti, Moorea is a perfect Island for destination weddings.
-With my expertise as a honeymoon and destination wedding specialist, look no further, and contact me to start planning your wedding/honeymoon.
+If you are planning to get married in Tahiti or plan a Tahiti Honeymoon package, Moorea is a perfect Island for exotic destination weddings.
+With my expertise as a honeymoon and destination wedding specialist, look no further, and contact me to start planning your wedding/honeymoon or Tahiti cruise.